Digitalosopher

 How is a Digitalosopher different from other digital professionals?

 A Digitalosopher focuses on the philosophical and human aspects of technology, while other professionals handle technical implementation.
-They bridge the gap between technology and human values.
+They work at the intersection of technology and culture, asking the questions that technical specialists do not.

 Authorship and Registration

-Source: Gabriele Gobbo's writings and upcoming book "Digitalosophy"
+Source: Gabriele Gobbo's writings and the forthcoming book Digitalosophy